Reports: Hong Kong protest figures arrested | DW | 18.04.2020

-Hong Kong media say police have arrested a dozen pro-democracy advocates over "unlawful" protests held from August to October last year.
+Hong Kong media say police have arrested a dozen pro-democracy advocates over 'unlawful' protests held from August and October last year.
 Officers also went to the home of absent media tycoon Jimmy Lai.

 Police arrested at least 12 veterans of Hong Kong's pro-democracy movement in the special Chinese territory and taken them diverse precincts, according to media reports on Saturday.